 NOTES: Items represent Q9a, 9b, 9c, 9d, and 9e from the survey.
-The "Agree" category represents "Strongly Agree" and "Agree" responses, while the "Disagree" category represents "Strongly Disagree" and "Disagree" and "Don't Know."
+The "Agree" category represents "Strongly Agree" and "Agree" responses, while the "Disagree" category represents "Strongly Disagree" and "Disagree."
+Respondents also had the option of "Neither Agree nor Disagree" and "Don't Know."